A Hat for Change

 The astounding hat, which left race-goers transfixed, towers a staggering one foot above the wearer’s head, down the neck and finishes by cascading to the ground for well over 6ft.

-To make this amazing Hat, Anneka and Louis hand-painted all roses in honour of all the horses that have died over the period of the races.
-This creation has an explosion of hand painted roses in a shade of red that was ironically called “RED STALLION”.
+To make this amazing Hat, Anneka and Louis hand-painted all roses in honor of all the horses that have died over the period of the races.
+This creation has an explosion of hand-painted roses in a shade of red that was ironically called “RED STALLION”.
 The roses were then given a subtle effect of black paint marbling and varnished.

 To follow the prestigious event of Royalty, the design on the neck base was a regal grid curvature inspired by Medieval Queens.
-The base fabric is a blocked and stitched gold weave finished with and over layer of jet black crystal bead embellishments.
-The heavy structure required two people to hold the garlands of roses as Anneka arrived at Royal Ascot .
+The base fabric is a blocked and stitched gold weave finished with and over a layer of jet black crystal bead embellishments.
+The heavy structure required two people to hold the garlands of roses as Anneka arrived at Royal Ascot.

 Did you know that approximately one in every 37 horses who starts a season’s racing will have perished by the end of it?
 They will have died as a result of a racecourse or training injury, or they will be killed after being judged to be no longer financially viable. (source The Trouble with Horse Racing – Animal Aid)